njordhov/react-blockstack/README.md

 in the source repository is a reimplementation of the [Blockstack react template](https://github.com/blockstack/blockstack-app-generator/tree/master/react/templates).

-It demonstrates different ways of using react-useBlockStack in place of hairy code to use the mutable Blockstack api from react.
+It demonstrates different ways of using react-blockStack.
-Feel free to use the example as a starting point for your own projects.
+You are encouraged to use the example as a starting point for your own projects.

 Live at:
 [![Netlify Status](https://api.netlify.com/api/v1/badges/4c1f3c5b-c184-4659-935a-c66065978127/deploy-status)](https://react-blockstack.netlify.com)